How to build a neurodiversity-inclusive organization

 In reality, neurodivergent employees struggle to contribute their best even if their accommodation has formally been granted.
 The effectiveness of the accommodation depends primarily on their manager’s attitude, and the process needs to be repeated with every change of position or manager.
 The result is often fatigue, disillusion and burnout.

 This bottom-up-led approach fails to create a fair, inclusive workplace where everyone can contribute their best and be accepted with their differences, not in spite of them.
+This is a pattern I see repeatedly: organizations try to solve a system problem through individual effort.

 A neurodiversity-inclusive organization can be achieved, but demands a top-down, leadership-led cultural change which is reinforced, safeguarded and adapted by every employee’s actions.
 This culture is curious, supportive, and team-focused.
 It empowers all individuals while improving organizational innovation, talent management, and overall performance.